Frequently asked questions

 When can I apply?

-Applications for the September 2018 intake are invited from mid-October 2017 and before 31 May 2018.
+Applications for the September intake are invited from mid-October of the year before, and should be made before 31 May of the intake year.
 Applicants are invited to apply sooner rather than later in case the course is oversubscribed.
-Applications for the September 2019 intake can be made from mid-October 2018 until 31 May 2019.
+Applications made after the closing date may still be considered subject to availability of places.

 Can I just study one module?